Gurney Norman: Life and career

+Norman died on October 12, 2025, at the age of 88.

 Writing

 Divine Right's Trip follows DR Davenport and Estelle, a pair of hippie stoners who leave California for eastern Kentucky, where they settle on a farm raising rabbits.
 The novel was originally serialized in The Last Whole Earth Catalog.

 Kinfolks is a book of short stories concerning young Wilgus Collier and his relationships with his family members.

 Ancient Creek is a satirical folktale about a rebellion by mountain people against an absurd and oppressive king in a mythical American region.

+Allegiance is an autobiography told through stories—a rich personal journey into Norman's life, place, and consciousness.
+In classic short stories, lyrical meditations, folktales, dreamscapes, and stream-of-consciousness writing, Norman imaginatively weaves together the threads of his life.